MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/dpm-release-notes.md

 **Description**: DPM client machine backups aren't listed for domain users in the local administrators’ group for self-service recoveries.

-**Workaround**: Upgrade to DPM 2022 UR2 which fixes this issue and add non-administrative users manually via Authorization Manager.
+**Workaround**: Upgrade to DPM 2022 UR2 to fix this issue and add non-administrative users manually via Authorization Manager.

 ### Upgrade from DPM 2019 to DPM 2022 might fail when the DPM database name is **DPMDB**